What does leadership mean to you? Would you like to develop your leadership skills? Could you become a ‘York Leader’?

 York Leaders is open to second (or middle) year undergraduate students from any discipline who are able to demonstrate that they have an interest in exploring and developing their leadership potential.

-We recognise that getting experience has been harder over the last 18 months.
 You do not need to hold any formal leadership qualifications, experience or evidence of holding a leadership position in order to take part.
-We’re looking for applicants that can show us potential, demonstrate their enthusiasm for the programme, and commitment to their development.
+We’re looking for applicants that can show us potential, demonstrate their enthusiasm for the programme, and commitment to their leadership development.

 Successful applicants may be sent brief pre-work activities at least a week before the start of the programme.

-Attendance at all in-person sessions in week 8 and the final in-person presentation and celebration day in week 9 of the programme is mandatory for all participants so before applying please make sure you can attend the ‘key dates’ listed in the programme outline ('Programme Structure' tab).
+Attendance at all in-person sessions in Week 6 and the final in-person presentation and celebration day in Week 7 is mandatory for all participants, so before applying please make sure you can attend the ‘key dates’ listed in the programme outline ('Programme Structure' tab).

-You will also be expected to contribute to your group project, working collaboratively with your team members to organise your own schedule during the allocated project time and communicate effectively.
+You will also be expected to contribute to your group project, working collaboratively with your team members to organise your own schedule and communicate effectively during the allocated project time.

 Application is via Google form.
 You will be asked to confirm your eligibility for the programme, that you meet the mandatory attendance and participation requirements and answer questions on: